theQRL/web3.js/packages/web3-zond-abi/README.md

 This is a sub-package of [web3.js][repo].

-`web3-zond-abi` contains functions for the encode and decode EVM in/output.
+`web3-zond-abi` contains functions for the encode and decode ZVM in/output.

 ## Installation